TEALSK12/introduction-to-computer-science/lesson_62.md

 #### Emphasize with students ...
 #### Curricular Competencies - understanding context

 Software design is a process that takes time.
-Conducting user-centred research helps narrow down and refine ideas.
+Conducting user-centered research helps narrow down and refine ideas.
 What do potential users think?
 For example, what components are necessary?
 What components are nice to have?
 Is it easy to use?

 ---